 You can conduct your user surveys in a number of ways.
 You can create a landing page and send it out via email or social media campaign.
-You could also create a pop up on your most popular or the most relevant, page of your website.
+You could also create a pop up on the most popular or relevant page of your website.
 Another option is to launch a beta version of your product or feature, and ask the exclusive beta users to fill out the survey in exchange for getting access.

 Step 3: Analyze the data

 If you’re competent in product data analysis, this is your time to shine.
 It can be a little intimidating to face what looks like a wall of data if you’re not that confident with analytics, but there are a couple of things that basically any Product Manager can do.

 Organize by demographic: Start by segmenting your users by demographic.
 Are your users overwhelmingly in the same age bracket?
 If you have a diverse set of users, see if there is a correlation between demographic and behaviour.

 Organize by usage: Some products will have hardcore users and ‘hobbyists.’
 Segmenting your users can help to separate out the people who need your product every day, and those who just dip in and out.

 Once you’ve analyzed the data and have a clear picture of who your users are, it’s time to create your User Personas.
 There are many design tools out there that you can find below to create your personas, like Figma, Sketch, or our free user persona template.